giacomomarchioro/GimpCompareImage/README.md

 [![Alt text for your video](http://img.youtube.com/vi/VkfNB5o5G54/0.jpg)](http://www.youtube.com/watch?v=VkfNB5o5G54&feature=youtu.be)

+The two images must be registered before with an exteranla tool (see [image registration](http://en.wikipedia.org/wiki/Image_registration)).

+#ResizeRescaleCenterLayers
+In some case (e.g. when you use GIS software) exported images are registered but don't have the same scale.The first plug-in simply center an rescale the images so the can be compared with the second plug-in.

+##CompareImageAdv
-It basically allows to place images side by side and automatically palce a marker (arrow, circle, etc. etc.) in every images in the same point.
+It basically allows to place images side by side and eventually automatically palce a marker (arrows, circles, etc. etc.) in every images in the same point over all the images.

 Click on the image to see a youtube tutorial.